 This might be the easiest and most important habit to adopt.
 Always run a steady stream of cold water into the sink before you even turn the disposal on.
 Keep it running the entire time you're grinding food, and for about 30 seconds after you turn the disposal off.
 Why cold water?
 It helps solidify any grease or fats, allowing the blades to chop them up and wash them away.
 Hot water, on the other hand, can melt grease, causing it to coat your pipes and lead to stubborn clogs down the line.
 It’s a simple switch that makes a huge difference for your home's plumbing system.

-Cut Food into Small, Manageable Pieces
+Cut Food Scraps into Small Pieces

 It’s tempting to shove large scraps down the drain and let the disposal do all the work, but it’s not an industrial-strength woodchipper.
 Overloading the unit or feeding it large chunks of food can strain the motor and cause jams.
 A good rule of thumb is to cut larger items into smaller, more manageable pieces before putting them in the disposal.
 Feed the scraps in gradually instead of all at once.
 This gives the blades enough time and space to work effectively, ensuring everything gets ground up properly and washed away without putting unnecessary stress on your appliance.

-Clean It Regularly with Ice, Salt, and Citrus Peels
+Clean It Regularly with Ice, Salt, and Citrus

 Here’s a quick and satisfying way to clean your disposal.
 Once or twice a month, toss a handful of ice cubes and a little coarse salt down the drain and run the disposal.
 The ice and salt work together to scour the inside of the grinding chamber and knock food residue off the blades.
 For a fresh scent, follow up by grinding a few small pieces of lemon or orange peels.
 The citrus oils naturally combat odors and leave your sink smelling clean and fresh.
 It’s a simple, non-toxic cleaning method that keeps your unit in top shape.